itsdavidhu/Lol-data/README.md

-# League of Legends Data and Statisical Analysis
+# League of Legends Data and Statistical Analysis

 tl;dr
 - Longer sessions are better than shorter ones for the general playerbase, up until the 11th game onwards.